What is rhinosinusitis or sinusitis?

-It is defined as rhinosinusitis the disease that causes inflammation of the paranasal sinuses as an allergic response or by the presence of a viral, bacterial or fungal contaminating agent.
+Rhinosinusitis is defined as the disease that causes inflammation of the paranasal sinuses as an allergic response or due to the presence of a viral, bacterial, or fungal contaminant.

 Causes of Rhinosinusitis

-As it was explained at the beginning, the causes of rhinosinusitis are diverse, but among them are the following:
+As clarified at the beginning, the causes of rhinosinusitis are diverse, including:

-The symptoms of this disease are similar for either case, allergic or bacterial, and include:
+The symptoms of this disease are similar for any case, whether allergic or bacterial, and include:

-In children, the symptoms are perceived as a continuous cold that worsens.
-Additionally, a dark discharge and high fever are observed for several days.
+In children, the symptoms are perceived as a continuous cold that worsens, a dark discharge, and a high fever is also observed for several days.

 Meet Dr. Lech (ENT)